Unlocking the Power of Motivational Interviewing for Positive Change

 DARN-C Motivational Interviewing

-Effectiveness of OARS in Motivational Interviewing
+OARS Motivational Interviewing

 Get Help.
 Get Better.
 Get Your Life Back.